I don’t like new SUVs.

 To me, they’re a symbol of what’s wrong with the car world; an amalgamation of what works for everyone’s interests; a symbol of ‘giving up’ on owning interesting cars and having fun – both behind the wheel and with life in general.

-I’m so disinterested in this genre of car, I even had to Google what an ‘Ateca’ was when I heard I’d be receiving one as a long-term press car.
+I’m so out of touch with this genre of car, I even had to Google what an ‘Ateca’ was when I heard we’d be receiving one as a long-term press car.

 That said, I was getting excited while first inspecting the Cupra on delivery day.
 My eyes were instantly drawn to the huge Brembos and drilled disks, then the strange Cupra branding (just don’t call it a Seat), then to the quad-tip exhaust.

 Everything about it indicated aggression and performance, and I was almost beginning to understand why someone would be tempted to buy a car like this.

 I grabbed the door-handle, and the car automatically unlocked, turning on the DRLs and kicking the LCD displays on.
 I sat in the driver’s seat.